HiToTheWorld/waviez/README.md

 **At this time, use the `!group` command to group the users into their training groups.
 Do not take too long between this and the next announcement.**

 Please remain seated.
-You are now in your training group.
+You have now been assigned a group.

 When the doors open, you may get up and find your trainer in front of the stage.